European Wireless 2026

 Call for papers

-You are invited to submit your research paper(s) related to the following topics of interest (but not limited to).
 EW26 is committed to the highest publication and ethical standards through a rigorous single-blind peer-review process.
 Submitted manuscripts must be original and not be published or under review elsewhere.
-Papers must not infringe any copyright or third-party right.
-The proceedings of EW26 will be published by VDE and will be made available on IEEE Xplore.
+Papers must not infringe any copyright or third party right.
+The proceedings of EW26 will be published and will be made available on IEEE Xplore.
 Acceptance of submitted papers will be based on quality, relevance, and originality.
+Proposals for workshops and tutorials are also invited.
+You are invited to submit your research paper(s) related to the following topics of interest (but not limited to).

 Cellular systems; 5G/6G; Non-Terrestrial Networks; Open RAN; TSN; WiFi 6 and beyond; WLAN; LoRA; joint communication and sensing; radio access; campus networks; edge and core; verticals and services; security; resource allocation; Internet of Things; sustainability, green and energy efficient communications; Machine Learning for communications.
 6G for robots (aerial, ground, and underwater robots); Modeling of robot-to-robot and robot-to-infrastructure radio channels; Active radio mapping using robots; AI-based decision-making and management of robot-enabled networks; Machine learning for robot-enabled wireless networks; Path planning and Intelligent deployments in robot-aided wireless networks; Digital twin of robot-enabled wireless networks; Network architectures for robot control.